 Two programs that are trending in the opposite directions always makes for an interesting game, as we dive into this Michigan-Nebraska prediction.
+Pennsylvania online sports betting is live right now and ready to guide you on this journey.

 The Wolverines have looked like one of the best teams in the Big Ten this season.
 Between the Thunder and Lightening backfield duo of Blake Corum and Hassan Haskins, Jim Harbaugh’s led this roster to a 5-0 start to the season and a spot in the top ten.
 Depending on the way things play out for Penn State and Iowa, this could end up being a weekend where the Wolverines find themselves fully in the conversation for a spot in the college football playoff.